Tutorial 1: Introduction to Reinforcement Learning#

 Coding exercise 2: Create an MDP from the GridWorld specification#

-Create \(P\) and \(R\) matrices for MDP.
+Create \(P\) and \(R\) matrices for the MDP.

 class MDPBase(object):

-"""This object creates a proper MDP from a GridWorld object."""
+"""Creates a proper MDP from a GridWorld object."""

 def __init__(self, grid_world: GridWorldBase):